- Address: Cubbon Road, Bengaluru

 The Karnataka cricket team and the Royal Challengers

-The Karnataka cricket team and the Royal Challengers use the M. Chinnaswamy Stadium for home games.
-The Royal Challengers are members of the Indian Premier League, the most popular cricket league in India.
-In 2008, they finished seventh place in the inaugural Indian Premier League.
-The Royal Challengers won four of the 14 IPL games that year.
+The Karnataka cricket team and the Royal Challengers both use the M. Chinnaswamy Stadium for home games.
+The Royal Challengers perform in the Indian Premier League, the most popular cricket league in India.
+They played numerous IPL games at the M. Chinnaswamy Stadium in front of tens of thousands of spectators.
+In 2008, the Royal Challengers finished seventh place in the inaugural Indian Premier League.
+The Royal Challengers won four of their 14 IPL games that year.

 Virat Kohli, who was born in Delhi in 1988, signed with the Royal Challengers in 2008.
 He played numerous matches for the Royal Challengers.
 Kohli became the captain of the national cricket team of India.
 He is often considered one of the best batsmen of his era.
 Virat Kohli became the first cricket player with 100 million followers on his main social media page.